mauricemat/UX-UI-Design-Module/planning/home-page-design.md

   - _partner's name_ needs a way to _?_.
     - Unexpectedly, in their world, _?_.
 -->
-- How do they want to be represented?
-- What do they want different visitors to see them?

-- Maurice needs a way to present his achievement and digital skills.
+- Maurice needs a way to present his achievement and digital skills, and keep contact with employers and other programers if they want to ask him questions or try to find a collaborator.
--
+- He tends to be represented as an open mind person who loves to learn new things(including coding) and to beyond himself.
-- He wants potential employers and programers and clients to visit his page.
+- He wants classmates, coaches, friends, programers, clients and employers to visit his page.
--
----
+- He wants any visitors can get in touch with him and ask him questions or give him suggestions.

 ## 5. Open-Ended Ideation